You can follow EPTA Nederland on Facebook.

 - offer a platform where colleagues meet, share information and inspire each other.
 We bring together and disseminate knowledge and experience concerning all aspects of piano performance and piano.

 - have strong roots in the classical music tradition and, yet, would also like to do justice to the diversity in contemporary music styles available to the pianist, including pop and jazz.

 - encourage members to continually develop themselves professionally, following their graduation from an institute of music and/or the arts.
 At the same time we seek to strengthen international connections and facilitate an international exchange of information.

 - seek to act as a discussion partner and collaborator with organizations and individuals from the field.
 Where necessary, we take initiatives to promote the interests of piano performance and teaching in the Netherlands.

 - offer 3 types of membership: full membership (for those with a piano degree from one of the conservatories), student membership, and associate membership (those who offer piano lessons without possessing a diploma must demonstrate that they have appropriate knowledge and skills).

-The board consists of nine persons from various fields: see here.
+The board consists of eight persons from various fields: see here.

 EPTA Netherlands is fortunate to have the active commitment and involvement of many members contributing to the realization of EPTA activities.
 They achieve this in various work groups.